yrom/shrinker/README.md

 **NOTE** that `shrinker` plugin requires android gradle build tools version at least 3.0.0 and it will be disabled if run in debug build.

 ### Show case
-There is a little [test](tree/master/test) application which depends on so many support libraries, would show how many fields `shrinked`.
+There is a small [test](tree/master/test) application which depends on so many support libraries, would show how many fields `shrinked`.

 Run with `shrinker`:
 ```